klacourse/MODA_GC/README.md

 	3. 3_EventLocations_exp_re.txt : The list of events scored by the experts and the researchers.
 	4. 4_EventLocations_ne.txt: The list of events scored by the experts and the non-experts.
 	5. 5_userSubtypeAnonymLUT_exp_re.txt : The user subtype (experts or researchers) of each annotator.
-	6. 6_segListSrcDataLoc_p1.txt : The 404 extracted 115 s blocks from the 100 edf files for the phase 1.
+	6. 6_segListSrcDataLoc_p1.txt : The 404 extracted 115 s blocks from the 100 edf MASS files for the phase 1.
 	  * warning : a block has not been presented to the scorers
 	  * 	then the subject MODA_01-02-13 has only 2 blocks
 	  * 	the epoch num 1956 to 1960 have been removed from
 	  * 	the file 6_segListSrcDataLoc_p1.txt
 	  * 	Real total number of block is 404
 	7. 7_segListSrcDataLoc_p2.txt : The 345 extracted 115 s blocks from the 80 edf files for the phase 2.
+	8. 8_MODA_primChan_180sjt.txt : TThe channel used (C3-A2 or C3-LE) for each of the 180 edf files.

   -> For more information read the #README.txt in the input folder.